depaul-dice/CHEX/README.md

 * Optimal algorithm uses Couenne.
     - Download and install from: https://projects.coin-or.org/Couenne
     - Update: Not needed for set of results reported in PVLDB paper.
+You may ignore Couenne for now.

 * Clone this repo.
     - ```git clone https://github.com/depaul-dice/CHEX```